jundalisay/superb/content/en/research/hume/essays/part-2/2-luxury.md

 ---
 title: "What is Luxury?"
+heading: "Essay 2"
-heading: "Essay 2 Refinement in the Arts"
+# Refinement in the Arts
 description: "Proper Luxury should be encouraged and bad luxury discouraged"
 weight: 6
 author: David Hume